 | 2007 |

-UBA6 (UBE1L2) is a novel ubiquitin-activating E1 enzyme that forms a covalent thioester bond with ubiquitin in an ATP-dependent manner, transfers ubiquitin to the E2 enzyme UbcH5b, and supports ubiquitylation of p53 by MDM2 and autoubiquitylation of E3 ligases HectH9 and E6-AP in vitro. |
+UBE1L2 (UBA6) is a second human ubiquitin-activating E1 enzyme that forms a covalent thioester with ubiquitin in vitro and in vivo in an ATP-dependent manner, and can transfer ubiquitin to the E2 enzyme UbcH5b, supporting subsequent ubiquitylation of p53 by MDM2 and autoubiquitylation of E3 ligases HectH9 and E6-AP. |

 The Journal of biological chemistry |